SheathedBlade/quartz/content/Information/The Inhabitants of Luciradis.md

 The Luxori are a race with powers descended from the Concept of the [[Empyrean Concepts#The Illuminator|Illuminator]].
 Originally, these individuals were humans from the time before **the Scarring**, but with the Illuminator's magic, the humans that followed the Illuminator during the Scarring obtained a natural talent for light-based magic.
 This large community of humans would become the Luxori, beginning its roots on a landmass named after them: [[Luxor Citadel|Luxor]].

 The appearance of a Luxori bears a striking resemblance to that of a human's, but the Luxori have **symmetrical dark markings** all over their torso and limbs, with some individuals being born with some markings on the face.
-This is a unique trait of the Luxori, an evolutionary development borne from subsequent generations of Luxori.
+This is a rare, unique trait of the Luxori, an evolutionary development borne from subsequent generations of Luxori.
 These dark markings on the body enhances the powers of the Illuminator, **illuminating these dark markings up to a vibrant, golden color** whenever the Luxori individual would use light-based invocations.
 The intensity of the brightness of the color would depend on the strength of the invocation being cast.

+The Luxori think themselves as superior beings, given that the source of their powers originate from not the common roots of magic, but from Luciradis itself.
+Light-based invocations are certainly rare to other races, and through observation, those that share an ancestry with the original Luxori that followed the Illuminator were granted, from birth, the ability to conjure light invocations.
+Thus, many accomplished healers are also Luxori, or of Luxori descent.

 ## Terrakin